Who Regulates Us

 We normally receive commission from insurers or product providers, typically this is from 5%-20%.
 If you wish to know, you may ask us to confirm the exact amount applicable to your policy.
 We act as a credit broker and offer introductions to Close Brothers Premium Finance to facilitate the payment of your premiums.
 We may receive commission for this which is typically 15.45%.

-- Policy arrangement fee: Up to 40% of the insurer's premium or £100 whichever is greater.
+- Policy arrangement fee (advised sales): Up to 40% of the insurer's premium or £100 whichever is greater.
 This is non-refundable in the event of cancellation whether applied at new business or renewal.

 - Adjustment/policy alteration fee: £35.00

 - Cancellation fee: £85.00 (if cancelled outside of the 14-day cooling off period)

 - Administration fee on any letters sent by recorded delivery post - £7.50 – this will be automatically deducted from the card details we hold on file for you when we post the letter.

 - If your policy is voided as a result of misrepresentation or fraud, we will retain any commission lost as a result of the voidance, along with an administration fee of £80.00 and the retention of any arrangement fee applied at the point of sale

 - Administration fee of any policy treated as 'Not Taken Up' - £25.00 or the retention of our arrangement fee, whichever is greater Administration fee on any refunds issued - £5.00.
 Any credit due back to you will not be refunded if the value is less than £15